ben18785/introduction_to_ml/README.md

 This course provides a short introduction to machine learning.
 It covers:

 - What is machine learning?
-- An introduction to unsupervised learning: dimensionality reduction via PCA and tSNE; clustering
+- An introduction to unsupervised learning: dimensionality reduction via PCA and tSNE; and clustering using k-means
 - An introduction to supervised learning: linear regression and logistic regression

 The course consists of a lecture and a number of problem sets.
 You are free to take whichever of the below seems most appealing to you: